ritchie46/ritchievink.com/content/post/vi_from_scratch.md

 In the posts [Expectation Maximization]({{< ref "expectation_maximization.md" >}}) and [Bayesian inference; How we are able to chase the Posterior]({{< ref "variational_inference.md" >}}), we laid the mathematical foundation of variational inference.
 This post we will continue on that foundation and implement variational inference in Pytorch.
 If you are not familiar with the basis, I'd recommend reading these posts to get you up to speed.

 This post we'll model a probablistic layer as output layer of a neural network.
 This will give us insight in the aleatoric uncertainty (the noise in the data).
-We will evaluate the results on a fake dataset.
+We will evaluate the results on a fake dataset [borrowed from this post](https://medium.com/tensorflow/regression-with-probabilistic-layers-in-tensorflow-probability-e46ff5d37baf).

 ```python
 import numpy as np